SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 #foo|lua|sh (must be surrounded by ${})

 length() for strings in perl, merely generating a scalar context is enough for arrays

+<h3>Spread operator/Rest syntax</h3>

+Both JS and Ruby have an operator that allows them to do similar things in relation to arguments and arrays.
+Ruby calls this operator the splat operator, while js calls it a rest operator in the context of callable unit parameters (not arguments), and spread syntax otherwise

+...|JS
+*|Ruby

+In the context of callable unit parameters, JS rest syntax and Ruby's Splat both gather the remaining arguments into an array. the parameter so marked must be the last in the list. funcName(1,2,3)
+&lt;keyword&gt; funcName(...
+OR *foo) foo will now be [1,2,3]
+When not in callable unit parameters, JS spread and Ruby splat transform an array into its constituent members [...
+OR *[1,2,3], 4] == [1,2,3,4]

 <h2>Error handling<h2>